ankitt26/First-Capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-This web development project is a dynamic and responsive website that utilizes HTML, CSS, JavaScript To see the brief description of the project see this loom video -
+This web development project is a dynamic and responsive website that utilizes HTML, CSS, JavaScript To see the brief description of the project see this [loom video](https://www.loom.com/share/0be353dcd83e4e788719e7deea830ab2).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>